abhi1010/mention-bot-1/README.md

 If you want a quick look at the log file, go into `/tmp/bot.log`.
 It contains the logs from the latest run.
 Full logs are available at `/usr/local/mention-bot/mention-bot-lfyzjck/log-mention.log`.

+> Remember to run the `zipzp` as `dev` user.
+Otherwise you will have permission issues.